matthewoates/tj/README.md

 TJ
 =========

-TJ is a type safe publish subscribe API in JavaScript.
+TJ is a type safe publish subscribe API in JavaScript that works in the browser and Node.js.

 You can do things like:
 ```javascript